khaimed/komorebi-switcher/README.md

 ## Future plans

 - [ ] Allow moving the switcher window around the taskbar instead of hard-coded position.
-- [ ] Detect a default place to show the switcher where it doesn't cover other elements in the taskbar.
+- [ ] Use Windows system accent color

 ## Development